 Where A.I. can help understand consumer behaviours and offer better service as a result, this can also help with fraud detection.
 A.I. is expected to become more aware of fraudulent practices and identify them much quicker and more reliably than a human can.
 Elements such as cyber security can be greatly improved as A.I. is able to quickly identify loopholes and weak points in banking systems.

 One of the biggest challenges facing healthcare is supply-demand.
 There is a huge demand for doctors and medical staff worldwide whilst the supply of newly trained professionals is not keeping up.
 A recent Economist article researched how A.I. will shape the healthcare industry moving forward.

 Currently, experts are saying that A.I. in healthcare is in the 1.0 phase – meaning A.I. helps with automating mundane tasks.
 A.I.
 2.0 is where the industry is heading when large-scale data can be analysed and combined with medical knowledge to create new products and services which help with the care, prevention, and curing of diseases.
 The perspective is that A.I. will become a game-changer in healthcare and by 2027 the A.I. market will have grown by 8x since 2020.
-Healthcare providers will not be able to function by 2040 without some form of A.I. in their patient-facing care.
+Healthcare providers will not be able to function by 2040 without some form of Artificial Intelligence in customer-facing processes.

 So with A.I. becoming a more readily used technology, when should you start with A.I.?